Moscow Urban Renewal Initiative: History

-The mass resettlement and demolition of five-story houses from the period of early panel housing construction known as khrushchevka was started by Moscow Mayor Yuri Luzhkov in the 1990s and was carried out as part of the "Program for the Comprehensive Reconstruction of Five-Story Building Areas of the First Period of Industrial Housing Construction."
+The mass resettlement and demolition of five-story houses from the period of early panel housing construction, known as khrushchevka, was started by Moscow Mayor, Yuri Luzhkov in the 1990s and was carried out as part of the "Program for the Comprehensive Reconstruction of Five-Story Building Areas of the First Period of Industrial Housing Construction."
 As part of the Luzhkov program, the city expanded plans to resettle and demolish 1,722 structures.
 The work was carried out by private developers under investment contracts with the city.
 Amendments to the Land Code adopted in 2007 hampered the work of contractors, obliging them to go through competitive procedures to obtain sites.
-Due to the Global Financial Crisis of 2007-2008, many builders were unable to fulfill their obligations to the city.
+Due to the 2008 financial crisis, many builders were unable to fulfill their obligations to the city.
 As a result, the Moscow authorities decided to complete the program with the help of direct funding from the city budget.

 The issue of continuing the demolition of the deteriorating panel housing stock was again raised in February 2017 at a meeting of the Council of Moscow Municipalities with the participation of Sergei Sobyanin.
 On February 13, deputies of the Moscow City Duma discussed the need for a new program, including a series previously recognized as "unbearable", and on February 17, members of the Public Chamber of the City of Moscow addressed the mayor with this proposal.
 At a meeting with Sergei Sobyanin on February 21, 2017, Vladimir Putin instructed the Moscow mayor to continue the resettlement of five-story buildings.
 Sobyanin highlighted to Putin at that time that the city budget allowed the city to start a new program and lamented the difficulties that the city authorities encountered in the early implementation of Luzhkov's program.
 The mayor noted that the current civil and urban planning legislation limited the possibility of resettlement of structures not at urgent risk of collapse and asked the president to assist in changing the regulatory framework.

 Several sources connected with the mayor's office told Forbes magazine that the prerequisite for the rapid start of the renovation program was the desire of the city administration to avoid the redistribution of Moscow budget revenues in favor of regions with higher debt loads.
-Natalya Zubarevich, Chief Researcher at the Institute for Social Policy of the Higher School of Economics, while talking to journalists noted the feasibility of this scenario, since only in 2016 the income of the consolidated budget of Moscow increased by 188 billion rubles.
+While talking to journalists, Natalya Zubarevich, Chief Researcher at the Institute for Social Policy of the Higher School of Economics, noted the feasibility of this scenario, since only in 2016 did the income of the consolidated budget of Moscow increase by 188 billion rubles.
 The interlocutors of the publication also noted that a large-scale renovation program will allow Moscow to attract investment in the construction and related industries.